These lesser-known places to visit in Texas may be your best vacation.

 9. Hamilton Pool Nature Preserve

-This nature wonder surrounded by Limestone rocks exists in the hill country, but you may not have known about it if you weren’t looking for natural wonders.
+This nature wonder surrounded by limestone rocks exists in Hill Country, but you may not have known about it if you hadn’t been looking for natural wonders.
 Hamilton Pool is a natural pool with a beautiful waterfall.
 The Gateway to the Hill Country, Dripping Springs, houses the Hamilton Pool Preserve.
 Yes, it’s a known place if you are from that area.
-It’s open, but you can no longer swim there.
+It’s open, but no one can swim there.
+Reservations are a must, especially on a weekend, as it does sell out.

 10. Historic Dance Halls